🤔 Curious about the Notecard? Want to learn more about Blues Wireless? Join us at Getting Started with the Notecard on July 14th!

 # Set product UID to one that's registered in our product

-# Hourly sync if data is available, with weekly inbound as a backup
+# Hourly sync if data is available; daily check for inbound data

 {"req":"hub.set","mode":"periodic","outbound":60,"inbound":1440,"align":true}